sofaprotocol/sofa-spec/README.md

 - **SOFA::Command** - Arbitrary command sent silently as the result of a button press
 - **SOFA::Init** - Initializes the recipient with metadata about the sender
 - **SOFA::InitRequest** - Triggers the recipient client to reply with an Init message
+- **SOFA::Payment** - Informs the recipient of an Ethereum transaction
 - **SOFA::PaymentRequest** - Requests an Ethereum transaction from the recipient
-- **SOFA::PaymentStatusChange** - Notifies the recipient of an expected Ethereum transaction status change

 ## Usage Examples